IS2-Class-Connect/classconnect-users-service/README.md

 ## Endpoints
 - To test the API, you can use tools like Postman or send curl requests.

-- To create a user using curl:
+- To create a user:

 ```bash
     curl --location 'http://localhost:3001/users' \